Chairmen-of-the-Board/Project3-Back/README.md

 # Project3-Back
-We put in environment variables for the DB
+We put in environment variables for the database